aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/ods-to-xls/_index.md

 {{% blocks/products/pf/agp/content h2="Convert ODS to XLS Using C#" %}}

+ Convert programmatically ODS to XLS format with a modern .NET API.
+Use just a few lines of code to convert ODS to XLS.
+The Aspose.Cells library will allow any developer to easily solve the tasks of converting ODS to XLS using the .NET.
+For a more detailed description of the code snippet and other possible conversion formats, see the [Documentation](https://docs.aspose.com/cells/net) pages.
+With Aspose.Cells for .NET library you can convert ODS to XLS programmatically.
+Excel software from Aspose is ideal for individuals, small or large businesses.
+Since it is able to process a large amount of information, perform the conversion quickly and efficiently and protect your data.
 In order to convert ODS to XLS, we will use [Aspose.Cells for .NET](https://products.aspose.com/cells/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.cells) package manager, search for Aspose.Cells and install.
 You may also use the following command from the Package Manager Console.

 {{% blocks/products/pf/agp/code-block title="Package Manager Console Command" offSpacer="true" %}}